punk0x29a/teknote/README.md

 `.` - Line containing only a sigle dot signals end of expression.

-This peculiar type of EOF sign has proven itself to be useful when one made a terrible mistake and wanted to translate only a part of an expression with a later part left for debugging later on.
+This peculiar type of EOF sign has proven itself to be useful when one made a terrible mistake and wanted to translate only a part of an expression and left the rest for debugging later on.

 Inserting line containing only `.` at the end of expression is mandatory.